miraskar/k8s-demo/README.md

-Sunil Test Project for build and deploy to EKS.
+Sunil Test Project for build and deploy to EKS !